camunda/camunda-docs/docs/guides/getting-started/implement-service-task.md

 ![processId](./img/zeebe-modeler-advanced-process-id.png)

-This workflow includes a Service Task and an XOR Gateway.
-Select the Service Task and fill in the properties.
-Set the task-type to 'test-worker'.
+This workflow includes a service task and an XOR gateway.
+Select the service task and fill in the properties.
+Set the **Type** to `test-worker`.

 ![workflow](./img/zeebe-modeler-advanced.png)